 Challenges of Cutting Sugar and Weight Loss Results

-One of the biggest issues in regards to sugar and weight loss plans is having to avoid the things that your brain wants.
+One of the biggest issues in regards to cutting down sugar intake for weight loss is having to avoid the things that your brain wants.
 This is where many adults have issues when starting a sugar free diet weight loss program.
 The brain has a strong desire to obtain sugar as a way to boost dopamine (known as the happiness hormone), which can be a major sign of sugar addiction.
 Sugar also provides a quick burst of energy that floods the brain with compounds that make you feel euphoric.
 This craving for euphoria is hard to defeat, and it is one of the biggest challenges people have when they’re trying to cut out sugar for good.

 What Are Some Additional Names for Sugar?

 Have you always wondered about the natural sugars that you find in some fruit or dairy products, or the added sugars prevalent in processed food?
 You're not alone.
 Check out some other names for sugar below.